leungchingyip/UFS_L3/readme.md

-This is Udacity Full Stack Nano Degree project 3.
-It is a web app for displaying items.
+######This is Udacity Full Stack Nano Degree project 3.It is a web app for displaying items.
 It base on Flask and Bootstrap.

 ----------------